VikasMishraManit/Express-TS-Basic-Setup/tutorial.md

 <!-- ====================== Section Separator ====================== -->
 We can make it even more cleaner

--> class for the internalserver error export interface AppError extends Error{
+-> class for the internal server error export interface AppError extends Error{
      statusCode : number ,
 }